input-output-hk/cardano-entropy/README.md

 ## Pre-requisites:

+### Install Selenium Server and Chrome Driver

+You will need both the Selenium Server and Chrome Driver installed.

+#### MacOS

 ```bash
 $ brew install selenium-server-standalone
 $ brew install chromedriver
 ```

+### Runing Selenium Server

+Some of the commands require that you have the selenium server running in the background:

+$ selenium-server -port 4444

 ## Run to download NYSE data and take its hash